The Casagrandes

 The Casagrandes is an American animated sitcom developed by Michael Rubiner and Miguel Puga that aired on Nickelodeon from October 14, 2019 to September 30, 2022.
 It is a spin-off of The Loud House and the second television series in the overall franchise, which follows the adventures of Ronnie Anne, her brother Bobby Santiago, and their family living in the fictional Great Lakes City.
 An animated feature film which serves as a continuation and series finale to the show was released on Netflix on March 22, 2024.

 Premise

-Having moved to Great Lakes City back in The Loud House episode "The Loudest Mission: Relative Chaos", Ronnie Anne Santiago, her older brother Bobby, and their mother Maria move in with their extended family called the Casagrandes consisting of grandparents Hector and Rosa, aunt and uncle Frida and Carlos, their cousins Carlota, C.J., Carl, and Carlitos, and their pets Lalo and Sergio.
-Maria reason of moving her children to her relatives because she wants someone to look after her children while she works.
-Ronnie Anne meets new friends like Sid Chang, expresses more about her relatives, and explores the endless possibilities in Great Lakes City.
-Bobby helps Hector run the mercado as he discovers similarities with his family's quirky neighbors.
+Having moved to Great Lakes City back in The Loud House episode "The Loudest Mission: Relative Chaos", Ronnie Anne Santiago, her older brother Bobby, and their mother Maria move in with their extended family, the Casagrandes - consisting of grandparents Hector and Rosa, aunt and uncle Frida and Carlos, their cousins Carlota, C.J., Carl, and Carlitos, and their pets Lalo and Sergio.
+In the city, Ronnie Anne meets new friends like Sid Chang, learns more about her relatives, and explores the endless possibilities in Great Lakes City.
+Meanwhile, Bobby helps Hector run the mercado as he acquaints himself with his family's quirky neighbors.